Red and Blueshifts in Multi-stranded Coronal Loops: A New Temperature Diagnostic: Introduction

 \section{Introduction}

 The coronal heating problem is a long-standing issue in solar physics.
 It aims at explaining the reason why the solar corona has a mean temperature above 1~MK, while the surface of the Sun has an effective temperature of 5800~K, and also how this high temperature can be maintained during a solar cycle.
 Hence the solar coronal heating problem is to understand how the thermal energy is continuously and uniformly transported and distributed over a large volume like the corona.
 One of the favorite model is the heating by small bursts of magnetic energy, the so-called nanoflare heating problem as first mentioned by Parker (\citeyear{par83, par88}): this model explains that the coronal plasma can be heated to high temperatures with a high rate of occurrences of uniformly distributed nanoflares explaining the sustainability of the heating.
 Parker's idea has been developed for coronal loops in active regions in which the main source of magnetic energy is located, and with the wealth of observations in different wavelength ranges, which provide strong observational constraints \citep{car93, car94, car97, men02, car04}.
 By extension, the nanoflare model refers to the heating of loops by a series of energy releases, and does not refer to any particular mechanisms generating these bursts of energy (e.g., magnetic reconnection, wave mode coupling, turbulence).
-Even if they account for a small fraction of the total coronal heating budget, the understanding of the heating of coronal loops is crucial for solving the global coronal heating problem: loops are well observed in a wide variety of temperature bands and thus their thermodynamical properties are well constrained.
+Even if they account for a small fraction of the total coronal heating budget, the understanding of the heating of coronal loops is a crucial step for solving the global coronal heating problem: loops are well observed in a broad range of temperature bands and thus their thermodynamical properties are well constrained leading to a detailed study of the physical processes at play.
 The state-of-the-art of this field of research has been reviewed in length by \citet{rea10}.
 Despite the large number of loop observations, their nature is still debated: single field line versus multi-stranded flux bundle \citep[e.g.,][]{cir07}, isothermal versus multithermal \citep[e.g.,][]{sch09}.
-In this study, we define a loop as a multistranded flux bundle implying a multithermal plasma.
+In this paper, we define a loop as a multistranded flux bundle implying a multithermal plasma.
 The loop temperature is sustained by a series of small, short releases of energy mimicking the nanoflare model.
+The multi-strandedness of coronal structures has been recently revealed by high-resolution instrumentation \citep[e.g.,][]{kon10,bro13,scu14}.